Lyberta/Singularity/Final Solution to the Jewish Question.md

 Once we perfect the tech of identifying Jews online, we have to reuse it for IRL visors that would block Jews IRL too.

 **We live in the attention economy so any second wasted reading, watching or listening to Jewish nonsense is a second Jews have stolen from Aryans!**

+## Step 3 - speedrun economic education of the Aryan people

+Jews run on economic slavery and try their hardest to keep Aryans poor.
+So we get our people rich!
+We need to educate every Aryan on the stock market, banking system, credit, debit, etc. **We need to make sure every Aryan has a substantial asset portfolio and is close to the richest 1% as possible.**